Krrish 3: Plot

-Rohit Mehra lives with his son Krishna in Mumbai.
-Krishna is married to Priya, a journalist for Aaj Tak and Rohit works in a research institute.
+Six years after getting rescued and returning to India with his son Krishna after he kills Dr. Siddhant Arya, Dr. Rohit Mehra now lives with the former in Mumbai while latter's mother Sonia Mehra has passed away in this time period.
+Krishna is married to Priya, who now works as a journalist for Aaj Tak after resigning her previous job in Singapore and Rohit works in a research institute.
 Krishna, while moonlighting as superhero Krrish, is regularly fired from various day jobs due to lack of attendance.
-Rohit is researching a device that will bring life to dead tissues by the use of solar energy.
+Rohit is researching a device that will bring dead tissues to life using solar energy (after realising how Jadoo gave him inherentory powers derived from sunlight) but the experiment needs a filter which could pass only the amount of sunlight needed.

-A deadly virus is spreading in Namibia whose antidote has not yet been discovered.
+A deadly virus is spreading in over the worldwide whose antidote has not yet been discovered.
 Rohit's friend Dr. Varun Shetty, and Dr. Alok Sen, a scientist who wants to meet him to reveal information about the virus, are murdered by Kaya, a shapeshifting female mutant.
-She is the secretary of Kaal, a handicapped evil genetist with telekinetic powers.
-Kaal creates a team of human-animal hybrids called Maanvars with distinct physical powers to cure himself but to no avail.
+She is the secretary of Kaal, a handicapped evil geneticist with telekinetic powers.
+Kaal creates a team of human-animal hybrids called Maanvars (a portmanteau of two Hindi words "Maanav" meaning human and "Jaanvar" meaning animal) with distinct physical powers to cure himself but to no avail.

 The virus was spread by Kaal himself to incur huge profits by selling its antidote.
+On Krishna's birthday Priya gives the good news of her pregnancy to Krishna and Rohit.
+Kaal now intends to gain more profits and sends his mutants to India for same as India has a large population and it is a god-fearing one.
 Rohit discovers that the virus, now spreading through Mumbai, has no effect on Krishna, Priya (pregnant with Krishna's child) or himself.
-He makes an antidote with Krishna's blood, which he spreads with explosions.
+He decides to test it in his blood sample but Krishna asks him to test on his blood instead and it shows no effects on Krishna even after injecting.
+Hence Rohit makes an antidote with Krishna's blood.
+By using small rockets which explode in the sky and dispersing the antidote, Krishna spreads the antidote over the whole city as Krrish.
 Kaal sends his mutants to attack Rohit.
 Krrish saves Rohit but Priya is injured.
 Carrying out Kaal's instructions, Kaya shapeshifts into Priya while Priya is kidnapped by Kaal.